The Current State of AI Hiring Regulation

 How do we know if our current AI vendor is compliant?

 Ask them directly.
 Request bias audit results, validation studies, and a written compliance representation.
+Check our compliance pages for specific tools like HireVue, Workday, and Greenhouse.
 If they can't provide documentation, that's a red flag.
-Consider switching vendors or conducting your own independent audit.

 What happens if a bias audit reveals our tool is discriminatory?